EricPro-NJU/final_thesis/README.md

 ## Goal: Before 2020.4.1
 1. Rewrite datasets.py

-    We notice that all the datasets that are required are in package torchtext.
+    ~~We notice that all the datasets that are required are in package torchtext.
    We can write a general method/class to process the datasets.
    By indicating the datasets name, we can create different dataloaders in running scripts.
-In that case, running.py should be rewritten too.
+In that case, running.py should be rewritten too.~~

+   F**K the internet error

 2. Run scripts to get results.